Global Players – Global Markets

 - International Institutions and Global Governance series

 Chapter 1: International Institutions and Corporate Governance

-John-ren Chen1 THE ROLE OF INTERNATIONAL INSTITUTIONS IN THE GLOBAL COMMUNITY The economics of international institutions is concerned with problems of international public goods and cross border externalities, such as how to provide international public goods, how to regulate market failures and how to regulate cross border externalities.
+1. International institutions and corporate governance John-ren Chen1 THE ROLE OF INTERNATIONAL INSTITUTIONS IN THE GLOBAL COMMUNITY The economics of international institutions is concerned with problems of international public goods and cross border externalities, such as how to provide international public goods, how to regulate market failures and how to regulate cross border externalities.
 A public good has two crucial properties, namely non-rivalry and non-excludability of its consumption.
 Both public goods and externalities can be limited geographically or not.
 Therefore there are local public goods (LPGs) as well as global public goods (GPGs).
 Those local public goods which are limited geographically within a country have been considered in the theory of the state since the beginning of economics as a discipline.
 A national government has the sovereignty to provide the national public goods and to regulate the failures of the national markets, but sovereign states have appeared incapable of providing global public goods efﬁciently or of regulating failures of global markets effectively without international cooperation.
 The main reason is the existence of both global players and conﬂicts of interest between the sovereign states.
 It is obvious that an individual sovereign state is incapable of regulating activities of global players effectively since the latter can switch their activities between different countries.
 Among the global players multinational enterprises (MNEs) and international non-governmental organisations (NGOs) are the most active in the modern global society.
-International institutions (IIs) and international organisations (IOs) have been able to provide a favourable infrastructure for international coordination and cooperation.
-In this chapter...
+International institutions (IIs) and international organisations (IOs) have been able to provide a favourable infrastructure for international...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.